magento/devdocs/src/guides/v2.2/frontend-dev-guide/validations/form-validation.md

 #### `mage/validation`

 This module is present at [`lib/web/mage/validation.js`]({{ site.mage2bloburl }}/{{ page.guide_version }}/lib/web/mage/validation.js).
-This module includes `jquery/validate` and adds on various functionalities such as the function `$.validator.addMethod` which can be used by mixins to add custom validation rules, a base set of rules to validate, the `mage.validation` widget, and much more.
+This module includes `jquery/validate` and adds various functions, such as `$.validator.addMethod`, which can be used by mixins to add custom validation rules, a base set of rules to validate, the `mage.validation` widget, and more.

 #### `mage/validation/validation`